hyperandroid/Automata/readme.md

 session.consume( { msgId : "ab" } );
 session.consume( { msgId : "bc" }, function() {

-    // The session is now in State-1 on STest FSM. session.printStackTrace();
+    // The session is now in State-1 on STest FDA. session.printStackTrace();

     // The stack trace is: